Medication Search - Nat-Oseltamivir

 Children: The safety and effectiveness of using this medication have not been established for children under one year of age.

-What other drugs could interact with the Nat-Oseltamivir medication?
+What other drugs could interact with Nat-Oseltamivir?

 There may be an interaction between oseltamivir and any of the following: